 “What is that?”
-Was the question from my family this Thanksgiving as I readied the turkey for the oven.
+This was the question from my family this Thanksgiving as I readied the turkey for the oven.
 This year, the turkey preparation wasn’t very traditional.
 Instead of roasting the turkey whole on the bone.
 I decided to de-bone and trussed two turkeys.
 Why would I do this?
 Well knowing we would be hosting twenty-four family members I wanted the task of preparing and serving the turkey to be as easy as I could make it.

 “How did you do that?”
 Was the other question that kept being asked by family members.
-With a straight face I said, “I purchasing hand-raised turkeys that were bred without bones”; which ended with me busting out laughing.
+With a straight face, I said, “I purchasing hand-raised turkeys that were bred without bones”; which ended with me busting out laughing.

 Reflecting on the questions my family asked, I realized that most people don’t know you can de-bone poultry or even how to.
 Skills I take for granted and suppose everyone one must know how to do.
-It brought home the realization that there is knowledge and skills about cooking and baking that I have accrued over the years that have become second nature to me.
+It brought home the realization that there are knowledge and skills about cooking and baking that I have accrued over the years that have become second nature to me.
 And this is the reason I’ve become a teacher and why I started this blog.
-To share what I have learned over the years, so when it comes time for you to tackle a cooking or baking project you’ll have new found knowledge and skills to help you along the way.
+To share what I have learned over the years, so when it comes time for you to tackle a cooking or baking project you’ll have newfound knowledge and skills to help you along the way.